GivAlz/wtprompt/README.md

 - ✅ **Dynamic Prompts**: Seamlessly insert text into your prompts at runtime.
 - ✅ **Built-in Preprocessing** Access straightforward, ready-to-use preprocessing for your text.

+## Installation

+Clone and install from this github repo or simply run:

+    pip install wtprompt

 ### Folder-Based Prompt Loading

 Gather all your prompts into a folder, e.g. `folder_path`, saving them as `.txt` or `.md` files.
 You can organize them